MicrosoftDocs/dynamics365smb-docs/business-central/across-faq.md

 ## Do I have to buy Office 365?
 No. But if you want to experience [!INCLUDE[d365fin](includes/d365fin_md.md)] as fully integrated with Office 365, you can sign up for a 1-month free trial of Office 365 [here](https://products.office.com/try).

-If the account you sign up with is a non-Office 365 work account (such as joe@mysolution.com), and you have an Office 365 subscription, then you can associate your domain (mysolution.com) with the Office 365 subscription.
+If the account you sign up with is a non-Office 365 work account (such as *joe@mysolution.com*), and you have an Office 365 subscription, then you can associate your domain (*mysolution.com*) with the Office 365 subscription.
 For more information, see [Get help with Office 365 domains](/office365/admin/get-help-with-domains/get-help-with-domains?view=o365-worldwide).

 If you do not have an Office 365 subscription, and you do not want to buy one, then, when you sign up, we provision a new Azure Active Directory tenant for you so that you have access to the Azure portal where you have access to advanced administration tools.

 ## What is the integration with Office 365 about?
-[!INCLUDE[d365fin](includes/d365fin_md.md)] is fully integrated with Office 365 so that you can navigate freely between Office 365 apps and [!INCLUDE[d365fin](includes/d365fin_md.md)] using the app launcher.
+[!INCLUDE[d365fin](includes/d365fin_md.md)] online is fully integrated with Office 365 so that you can navigate freely between Office 365 apps and [!INCLUDE[d365fin](includes/d365fin_md.md)] using the app launcher.
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], you can open data in Excel, print reports using Word, and you can work with your [!INCLUDE[d365fin](includes/d365fin_md.md)] data in Outlook, for example.
 For more information, see [Using [!INCLUDE[d365fin](includes/d365fin_md.md)] as your Business Inbox in Outlook](admin-outlook.md).

 ## Can I extend my 30-day “New Company” trial period?
 Yes.
 When the expiration date for your trial period is approaching we will display a notification to alert you when you sign in.
 The notification contains a link to the **Extend Trial Period** guide that you can use to extend your trial period.
 The extra 30 days start the moment you choose **Extend Trial** in the guide.
 You can extend the trial period one time yourself.
 After that, a Microsoft partner can extend it for another 30 days.
 For more information, see [Extend Your Trial Version](admin-extend-trial.md).
 To contact a Microsoft partner in your country or region now, see the list of phone numbers in [CustomerSource](https://mbs.microsoft.com/customersource/northamerica/CRM/support/support-news/Support_Telephone#linkc).